 Workout Notes

 So it turns out I'm much stronger than I thought.
 Switching from high volume to high intensity workouts is a bit of a shock.
 I did more than I thought I could on every workout and most were still too easy.
 I had to go slower to add intensity to certain lifts because it was just not going to get me to exhaustion and I also added extra reps to a couple of lifts for the same reason.
 Next Monday when I get back in the gym I'll have a better idea of how much I should be lifting to do this program correctly.
+During cardio, I got my heart rate up over 150 about 8 or 9 times.
+A little bit pathetic right now.
+I have gone so long without doing anything but basketball for cardio that I felt like a wimp.
+I would have stuck with rowing, but knew that I had back this morning and didn't want to sacrifice my lifts too much, so I used it to get my heart rate elevated before stepping on the treadmill, where I was able to maintain that intensity pretty easily.

 Look to see a lot more rowing as I get into this program, as I think it's the best cardio machine in the gym.
 I'll also be making a post explaining proper rowing form for anyone interested in giving it a try.